 4) When you test your value proposition, test it separately from your insight hypothesis

 If something is off about your value proposition, that doesn’t mean your insight hypothesis is wrong, too.
 And the same goes the other way around.
+That is why proper market research is your best friend.

 In concept testing, it’s crucial to test these two segments separately with your target group.